Buddhism in the United States: Taiwanese Buddhism

-Import Buddhism
+Growth of Buddhist philosophy in America

 While Asian immigrants were arriving, some American intellectuals examined Buddhism, based primarily on information from British colonies in India and East Asia.

 In the last century, numbers of Asian Buddhist masters and teachers have immigrated to the U.S. in order to propagate their beliefs and practices.
 Most have belonged to three major Buddhist traditions or cultures: Zen, Tibetan, and Theravadan.

 Early translations

 The Englishmen William Jones and Charles Wilkins translated Sanskrit texts into English.
-The American Transcendentalists and associated persons, in particular Henry David Thoreau took an interest in Hindu and Buddhist philosophy.
-In 1844, The Dial, a small literary publication edited by Thoreau and Ralph Waldo Emerson, published an English version of a portion of the Lotus Sutra; it had been translated by Dial business manager Elizabeth Palmer Peabody from a French version recently completed by Eugène Burnouf.
+The American Transcendentalists Henry David Thoreau, Ralph Waldo Emerson and Walt Whitman, took an interest in Hindu and Buddhist philosophy.
+They were among the first western writers to have access to translated Hindu and Buddhist texts.
+In 1844, The Dial, a small literary publication edited by Thoreau and Emerson, published an English version of a portion of the Lotus Sutra; it had been translated by Dial business manager Elizabeth Palmer Peabody from a French version recently completed by Eugène Burnouf.
 His Indian readings may have influenced his later experiments in simple living: at one point in Walden Thoreau wrote: "I realized what the Orientals meant by contemplation and the forsaking of works."
-The poet Walt Whitman also admitted to an influence of Indian religion on his writings.
+Poet Walt Whitman also references Indian religions in his writing.
+In Whitman's well-known poem "Passage to India", he refers to Indian rivers, history and theology.